chef/chef-web-docs/README.md

 ## Shortcodes

-Shortcodes are simple snippets of code that can be used to modify a markdown page by adding content or changing the appearance of content in a page.
+Shortcodes are simple snippets of code that can be used to modify a Markdown page by adding content or changing the appearance of content in a page.
 See Hugo's [shortcode documentation](https://gohugo.io/content-management/shortcodes/) for general information about shortcodes.